-Workaround: The numeric exception handler should check the segment and if it is Null avoid further access to the data that caused the fault.
+Workaround: The numeric exception handler should check the segment and if it is Null avoid further

-Status: For the steppings affected, see the 9HSummary Tables of Changes.
+Status: For the steppings affected, see the Summary Tables of Changes.

 AF2.
-Code Segment Limit Violation May Occur on 4 Gbyte Limit Check Problem: Code Segment limit violation may occur on 4 Gbyte limit check when the code stream wraps around in a way that one instruction ends at the last byte of the segment and the next instruction begins at 0x0.
-Implication: This is a rare condition that may result in a system hang.
-Intel has not observed this erratum with any commercially available software, or system.
+Code Segment Limit Violation May Occur on 4 Gbyte Limit Check Title wraps around in a way that one instruction ends at the last byte of the segment and the next instruction begins at 0x0.